IP-CAM/NGINX-Opencart-Setup/README.md

 Tested on Ubuntu 20.4

-For "dryrun" of the Letsencript bot run in terminal
+For "dryrun" of the Letsencrypt bot run in terminal
 ```shell
 curl -s https://raw.githubusercontent.com/radiocab/nginx-opencart-setup/refs/heads/main/setup.sh \
 | bash -s -- MyLovelyOpencart.site --dryrun
 ```
 with your own domain instead of MyLovelyOpencart.site

 To install just run in terminal
 ```shell